The Complete Guide to Planning a Destination Wedding in the Dominican Republic

 Required Legal Documents

 Couples should also be prepared to pay an additional fee since they're not residents of the country.
 In addition, to-be-weds should prepare a notarized declaration of each individual's single status.
 This needs to be notarized in the Dominican Republic at the Offices of the Procuraduría General de La República.
 This means, couples should prepare to enter the country with some time to spare before the wedding date, especially pending any issues.
 Couples will also need legal copies of both of their birth certificates that have been translated.
 Finally, if previously divorced, you'll need legal copies of your divorce papers.
-Keep in mind: everything needs to be translated into Spanish.
+Keep in mind that everything needs to be translated into Spanish.

 Legal Marriage Timeline

 Before you even think about walking down the aisle, couples legally marrying in the Dominican Republic need to publish a notice of intended marriage.
 Then, they'll need to organize all of the proper paperwork, which includes a trip to the Offices of the Procuraduría General de La República, as mentioned above.
-For that reason alone: couples should arrive in the DR at least three days before their wedding date to organize and complete all paperwork.
+For that reason alone: couples should arrive in the DR at least five days before their wedding date to organize and complete all paperwork.
 Once you've tied the knot, you'll need to translate your wedding certificate to English in order for it to be recognized back home.

-Legal Marriage Cost
+Dominican Republic Legal Marriage Cost

 If both you and your partner are non-resident foreigners of the Dominican Republic, you'll pay about $350 USD in fees to tie the knot officially.
 There may be additional fees for translating documents or receiving extra copies of items.
 A good thing to keep in mind is that all official wedding ceremonies and documents in the Dominican Republic will be held in Spanish.
 If you don't understand Spanish, the ceremony may feel less personal.